peelieree/ipt101b_pilayre/README.md

 ## Sample code
 printf("Hello World!");
 ## How to Install
-    -Step 1: Download the zip file or use git clone
+   ·Step 1: Download the zip file or use git clone